Definable regularity lemmas for NIP hypergraphs: Introduction

 and for each $(i,j)\in [M]\ttimes [M] \setminus \Sigma$ we have

 for all $A\subseteq V_i$, $B\subseteq{ V_j}$. \end{fact}

-The bounds on the size of such a partition, however, are known to be extremely bad: Gowers had demonstrated that $M(\varepsilon)$ grows as an exponential tower of height polynomial in $(\frac{1}{\varepsilon})$ (see e.g. \cite{moshkovitz2013short}).
+The bounds on $M(\varepsilon)$ are known to be extremely bad: Gowers had demonstrated that it grows as an exponential tower of height polynomial in $(\frac{1}{\varepsilon})$ (see e.g. \cite{moshkovitz2013short}).

-Several recent results demonstrate that better bounds and stronger regularity can be obtained for certain restricted families of hypergraphs.
+Several recent results demonstrate that better bounds and stronger regularity can be obtained for certain families of hypergraphs satisfying additional combinatorial restrictions.
 For example, in \cite{fox2012overlap, fox2015polynomial} it is shown that when the edge relation is semialgebraic, of bounded description complexity, then the size of the partition can be bounded by a polynomial in terms of $\frac{1}{\varepsilon}$, all good pairs are actually homogeneous, and the sets in the partition can be chosen to be semialgebraic, of bounded complexity.
-Similar polynomial bounds were obtained by Tao \cite{tao2012expanding} for algebraic hypergraphs of bounded description complexity in large finite fields and by Lov{\'a}sz, Szegedy \cite{lovasz2010regularity} for graphs of bounded VC-dimension.
+Similar polynomial bounds were obtained by Tao \cite{tao2012expanding} for algebraic hypergraphs of bounded description complexity in large finite fields and by Alon, Fischer, Newman \cite{alon2007efficient} and Lov{\'a}sz, Szegedy \cite{lovasz2010regularity} for graphs of bounded VC-dimension.